afewell/afewell.github.io/src/pages/blog/WelcomeToMyNewBlogSite.md

   - Intro
 author: Art Fewell
 authorTwitter: afewell
-date: 2022-11-14T08:00:18.276Z
+date: 2022-11-19T08:00:18.276Z
 ---

-Hi, My name is Art Fewell, and I work on the Tanzu technical marketing team at VMware.
+Hi, My name is Art Fewell, pleased to meet you.
+I am starting this blog mostly to share info I learn about tech stuff.
+I do have a life beyond work, but I am fortunate to work doing what I love.
+And so my primary hobby just happens to coincide with what I do for work.

 At my job I spend a lot of time working on and learning about cloud native technologies, digital transformation, and VMware Tanzu solutions.
 Most of what I do for work is for official projects, and I am starting this blog because in addition to the official projects I work on, I have a number of personal projects I would like to take on that I think will be fun and useful for the community.